flarum/docs/guide/moderator/deletepost.md

 Deleting a post made by someone else is easy, but has 2 stages, which are outlined in detail below.

 As always, firstly you'll want to find the post that needs deleting.
-Once you have, hover your mouse to the right, lower side of the post area  to bring up the _post menu_ click on that and then click **Delete**.
+Once you have, hover your mouse to the right, the lower side of the post area to bring up the _post menu_ click on that and then click **Delete**.

-Be aware though, clicking **Delete** will only soft-delete the post, meaning for now, the post will remain there in non-live state.
+Be aware though, clicking **Delete** will only soft-delete the post, meaning, for now, the post will remain there in the non-live state.
 This gives you the opportunity to restore the post should you think you have made a mistake, or want another mod to review it, etc.

 The option to Delete looks like this: